Cerros: History

-Archaeology structure of cerros
+Archaeology structure of Cerros

-Archaeological work at Cerros first began around 1973 when the site was purchased by the Metroplex Corporation of Dallas, who intended to build a tourist resort around the ancient Mayan ceremonial center, and to eventually donate the archaeological site to the government of Belize to create a national park.
+Archaeological work at Cerros first began around 1973 when the site was purchased by the Metroplex Corporation of Dallas, who intended to build a tourist resort around the ancient Maya ceremonial center, and to eventually donate the archaeological site to the government of Belize to create a national park.

 They contacted Ira R. Abrams, who was teaching in Dallas in the Anthropology Department of Southern Methodist University (SMU), and had extensive experience working with the Maya in that part of what was then the colony of British Honduras (it was renamed Belize in June 1973 and became an independent country in 1981).
 Abrams worked with President of Metroplex, John Love, and their employee, John Favro, and local arts patron, Stanley Marcus, to create the Cerro Maya Foundation to fund excavations and the partial restoration of the site.

 To accomplish this, Abrams became director of the Cerro Maya Project and member of the board of the Cerro Maya Foundation, and hired archaeologist David Freidel to supervise the excavations.
 Abrams also made initial arrangements with Joseph Palacio, the Archaeology Commissioner of British Honduras, for a permit to excavate the site, and hired workers from the nearby Xaibe village to work at the site.
 When plans for the proposed resort later fell through, the site was turned over to the government of Belize as promised.

 In 1974 Freidel and his team uncovered evidence which suggested that the site was of the Late Preclassic period.
 In 1975, when a dedicatory offering cache was uncovered at Structure 6, further evidence was provided that Cerros was indeed a Late Preclassic site.
 Throughout the 1970s, research was allowed to continue, funded by the National Science Foundation.
 The original team completed their excavations in 1981.

 In the 1990s, Debra Walker and a team of archaeologists began a series of new excavations to investigate the site's demise at the end of the Late Preclassic Era.
 In addition to the research done at the site, Walker's team also did radiocarbon dating on newly found artifacts.
 They also recalibrated several dates from the original research, in order to establish a tighter chronological sequence.